Neeko-onTheRoad/CppProperty/README.md

 };
 ```

-Getter and Setter is mecro.
+Getter and Setter is macro.
 You can replace `get(type)` to `[&]() -> type&`
 And `set(type)` to `[&](const type&)`